 At St Nicholas of Tolentine, we see the understanding of historical time as a learning process within each child.
 Research shows that, rather than an episodic model of teaching periods of history in chronological order, children develop their own understanding of chronology from within.
 In order to support this important stage of children’s development and understanding, we begin by teaching our youngest children to learn about their own personal histories and allowing this understanding to grow as the children grow.
 In EYFS, children begin by sharing their knowledge of significant individuals in their own lives through their work on their Understanding the World topics.
 In Year 1, the same theme grows whilst children study the topic of Toys, giving them the opportunity to make links between their own experiences and those of their parents and grandparents.
 It is vital that children are able to discuss and sequence these important ideas before moving on to understand other topics in History.

 Throughout Key Stages 1 and 2, strong links are made between each event and period of time studied through the use of timelines.
 A strong emphasis is placed on vocabulary in all of our history teaching, with children given opportunities to articulate their opinions and questions using age-appropriate vocabulary that progresses each year.
-Our yearly focus on local history in Term 3 further supports children’s understanding of recent history as many significant Bristolians studied have strong links with our school and community.
+Our yearly focus on local history across the whole school further supports children’s understanding of recent history, as many of the significant Bristolians studied have strong links with our school and community.
 This helps children to see themselves represented and make comparisons between recent and ancient history.

-History is taught for 2 out of the 6 yearly terms, with each year group studying history at the same time.
+History is taught for at least 2 out of the 6 yearly terms, with each class exploring an enquiry question as the starting point for their topic.
 There are strong links with English, with each class studying a book related to the topic with opportunities for extended writing in a variety of text types.